ChalmersGU-AI-course/shrdlite-course-project/README-ASTAR.md

 The actual A* implementation:
 - `Astar.ts`

-Files containing the three different examples:
+Files containing the functions and parameters for the three different examples:
 - `Dummy.ts`
 - `Graph.ts`
 - `Puzzle.ts`